There’s something I want you to know about me: about the real Laura Lloyd.

 I’d solved binge eating by my 20s, but I still hadn’t finished with food struggle.

-What would it take for you to finish with your food fight and get on with your life?
+What would it take for you to finish with your food battle and get on with your life?

 In my 30s, I was doing a high-adrenaline job, and still eating emotionally – to procrastinate, to reward myself, to be a bit rock n’ roll and let loose.

-So I set out to understand overeating from a new perspective.
+So I couldn’t walk away from my former bingeing and call it ‘done’.
+I knew there was more to discover in my eating, and set out to understand overeating from a new perspective.

 There’s a lot of talk about ‘diet culture’ and how we rein ourselves in, and how that affects our eating psychology.